 How else do they inspire me?

-I feel safe being myself without fear of judgment.
+- I feel safe being myself without fear of judgement

-Who is the person that I want to be?
+Who is the person that I aspire to be?

 I want to inspire others to explore their movement potential, gain confidence in their abilities and take action towards being closer to the person that they aspire to be.

-Those who need a positive word of encouragement, a non-judgmental space and inspiration to explore new possibilities.
+- For those who need a positive word or encouragement, a non-judgemental space and inspiration to explore new possibilities.

 This is why I registered for the HBF Run For A Reason and organized a LEAP n2u Fitness team of awesome families last year and also why I will do it again this May.
 This is why I registered for the Rottnest Sufferfest half ironman distance Aquabike and why I have already sat down and established my goals for returning and smashing it next year on 9 November.